How to Avoid Using Executive Search Firms

 As someone who heads the boutique executive search firm The Good Search, I can affirm that we retained search partners work hard for the money.
 So it’s not that you don’t get your money’s worth.

 Rather, you first need to review your budget to determine whether it is something you can afford at this time.
 Many early-stage companies simply cannot.
+In other words, it makes sense to ask how to avoid using executive search firms.

 The Startup Approach to Avoiding Search Firms